rneha725/system_design_concepts/make good design choices.md

 <sub>Note: these are some of the design choices which I collected while preparing for interviews.
 They might not be complete or sometimes be faulty.
 I will try to quote the reason while making a choice for a particular problem.
-It is not about building the whole system too, just how to solve the problem for the part of a bigger system.</sub>
+It is not about building the whole system too, just how to solve the problem for the part of a bigger system.
+Later, I realised I can add another section which covers existing tools to help some of the predefined problems.</sub>

+## Problems and solution with a generic architecture
 <details><summary><h3>Problem: Read consistency</h4></summary>

 -----